-I recently took a little time to clean out a large filling cabinet that I’ve had for several years.
+I recently took a little time to clean out a large filing cabinet that I’ve had for several years.
 You may be thinking who cares what she found.
 You could be thinking how does this relate to my life.
 Keep reading don’t give up on me just yet.
 I have long since switched over to keeping electronic copies of documents to save paper (tree lover part of me).
-I found all kinds of forms, notes and worksheets I had forgotten about.
+I found all kinds of forms, notes, and worksheets I had forgotten about.
 I also found things that I never got around to using.
 I saw documents that I use all the time.
-I am student of life.
+I am a student of life.
 I learned so much more than just about where all the stuff in my filing cabinet had been.
 Below I shared a few life lessons I learned along the way while cleaning out the filing cabinet.
 (It’s the little things, we can learn at every opportunity).

 Keep only the important things

 Often we hold onto way more than what we actually need.
 Things in life don’t make life meaningful, people do.
 It’s the relationships, family, and friendships that bring joy.
 Click To TweetIt’s the little things that make life exceptional.
 I found that I had extra copies of so many things.
 I told myself to hold onto the extras “just in case.”
 When you fill your life with the just in case type of attitude constantly you miss out on the true moments right in front of you.
 Filling your life with the just in case attitude prevents growth.
 Holding on too tight just in case leaves little room for you to experience true happiness.
 I had copies of copies of copies.
 I only needed one original, not 15.
 (I back stuff up of course) All that extra took up way to much space.
 How many times have you let unkind thoughts take up space in your head?
 What would happen if you let it go?